GSA/digitalgov.gov/content/old-docs/dap-digital-metrics-guidance-and-best-practices.md

 ### Paperwork Reduction Act Clearance

-If you’re collecting feedback from more than nine people (via an online survey, focus group, form, or another method), you must get prior OMB approval, per the [Paperwork Reduction Act](http://www.gpo.gov/fdsys/pkg/PLAW-104publ13/html/PLAW-104publ13.htm) (PRA).
-The [Fast Track PRA](https://www.WHATEVER/resources/paperwork-reduction-act-fast-track-process/) process can significantly speed up the approval process.
+If you’re collecting feedback from more than nine people ({{< relref "paperwork-reduction-act-fast-track-process.md" >}}) process can significantly speed up the approval process.
 Some tools, such as ACSI, have current PRA clearance, and your agency may have existing approval for other tools.

 <h2 id="part-3" style="padding-top: 50px">
   Part 3: Rationale and Framework for Common Metrics